chmouel/gnome-next-meeting-applet/README.md

 (binary path may vary by distros, see this bugzilla bug as well [#1340203](https://bugzilla.redhat.com/show_bug.cgi?id=1340203))

-If your "launcher" (like xfce, kde, polybar, waybar, i3bar etc..) supports trays icons then it would show the icon which you can click on it to see the full list of meetings.
+If your "launcher/panel/bar" (like xfce, kde, polybar, waybar, i3bar etc..) supports trays icons then it would show the icon which you can click on it to see the full list of meetings.
+Usually you would not be able to see the text directly on the panel/bar, to do this you can use the dbus interface.

+## Dbus Interface and CLI

-You have a dbus interface to integrate with a "bar", where you can use the cli to get the next meeting :
+You have a dbus interface to integrate with a so called "panel" or bars that doesn't support the full appindicator specification like the gnome extensions does.
+Using the cli you can access that dbus interface to get to show your next meeting :

 ```shell
 $ gnome-next-meeting-applet dbus get_event